rcmdnk/ec2/README.md

                                      assigned by comma separated list.
                                      If multiple files are given, secondary
                                      files are used if the first one failed by the capacity problem.
+  --cli-input-json-group, -G         JSON group name for launch
+                                     an instance.
+Multiple groups can be
+                                     assigned by comma separated list.
+                                     If multiple groups are given, secondary
+                                     groups are used if the first one failed by the capacity problem.
   --cli-input-json, -c               A directory which has json files.
 If
                                      cli_input_json is not assigned and